yedivanseven/swak/README.md

 * Consolidate all ways to configure your project (command-line arguments, environment variables, and config files) with the `cli` and `text` packages, respectively.
-* Wrap the project config into a versatile `jsonobjects`.
+* Wrap the project config into a versatile `jsonobject`.
 * Focus on writing small, configurable, modular, reusable, and testable building blocks.
-Then use the flow controls in `funcflow` to compose them into arbitrarily complex workflows, that are still easy to maintain and expand.
+Then use the flow controls in `funcflow` to compose them into arbitrarily complex workflows, that are still easy to maintain and to expand.
 * Quickly set up projects on Google BigQuery and Google Cloud Storage, and efficiently download lots of data in parallel with `cloud.gcp`.
 * Build powerful neural-network architectures from the elements in `pt` and